nagkumar91/langchain-azure/libs/azure-ai/README.md

 ## Changelog

+- **1.0.4**:

+    - We fixed an issue with dependencies resolution for `azure-ai-agents` where the incorrect version was picked up.
+See [PR #221].
+    - We fixed an issue with `AzureAIOpenTelemetryTracer` where spans context was not correctly propagated when called from another service.
+See [PR #217].
+    - We fixed an issue where `AzureAIOpenTelemetryTracer` where context was deallocated incorrectly, preventing tools like `langdev` to correctly emit traces.
+See [Issue #212].
+    - We introduced improvements in the order in which environment variables `AZURE_AI_*` are read.

 - **1.0.2**:

     - We updated the `AzureAIOpenTelemetryTracer` to create a parent trace for multi agent scenarios.
 Previously, you were required to do this manually, which was unnecesary.